Posted on Wednesday 04 December 2019

 Before you even start thinking about heading out to the grocery store, check to see what’s in your pantry, fridge, and freezer.
 It’s so easy to stock up on food and then completely forget what you have.
 Over time, you could be sitting on an entire week’s worth of meals without even knowing it!

 Save yourself a trip to the grocery store (and the bill that goes along with it) and take a look at what you have.
 If you don’t have everything you need for a full meal, try to find a recipe that at least utilizes some of what you already have.
 It may not feel like you are saving a ton of money, but all of those extra expenses at the grocery store certainly add up over time.
+Your wallet will be better off saving the money up front rather than getting a payday from My Canada Payday, but don't forget that we're here to help in a pinch.

 It sounds super counterintuitive, but there are a lot of good arguments for buying frozen veggies and fruits instead of fresh.
 Buying fresh produce is easily one of the biggest costs that you can incur at the grocery store, and you can actually get the same nutritional value—at a lower price—by opting for the frozen aisle instead.